rbms-bsc/DCRMR/_pages/Ppdm/Date-of-distribution.md

 ## 4.215.4 Transcription involving adjustments or additions

-<a name="4.215.4.1">4.215.4.1</a> **Roman numerals.** If the date appears in roman numerals, transcribe the date as it appears.
+<a name="4.215.4.1">4.215.4.1</a> **Roman numerals**.
+If the date appears in roman numerals, transcribe the date as it appears.
 Omit internal spaces and punctuation (see [Transcription](/DCRMR/general-rules/Transcription/)).
 Supply the year in arabic numerals in square brackets.

 >Example:
 ><CITE>in the year M.DCC.LXXV [1775]</CITE>